 The evidence reviewed above suggests that increasing intergroup contact predicts attraction toward members of the outgroup on average (Pettigrew & Tropp, 2006).
 However, this effect is stronger under conditions that foster intergroup cooperation and weaker under conditions that foster intergroup competition (Amir, 1969; Sherif, 1966).
 For example, prolonged shared membership on a sports team tends to increase liking for members of other races (Chu & Griffey, 1985).
-It seems that (a) the jigsaw classroom technique succeeds by placing students from diverse backgrounds in work groups in which the group's success depends upon every group member's performance (Aronson & Patnoe, 1997) and that (b) a 3-week, U.S.-based camp for teenagers succeeds in increasing liking between Israelis and Palestinians by employing a similarly cooperative social context (Schroeder & Risen, in press).
+It seems that the jigsaw classroom technique succeeds by placing students from diverse backgrounds in work groups in which the group's success depends upon every group member's performance (Aronson & Patnoe, 1997) and that a 3-week, U.S.based camp for teenagers succeeds in increasing liking between Israelis and Palestinians by employing a similarly cooperative social context (Schroeder & Risen, in press).
 In contrast, the conflicting motives involved in competitive social contexts substantially increase the likelihood that the target will behave in ways that undermine individuals' well-being, a tendency that generally decreases liking for the target (Swap, 1977).
 We are not aware of any studies of the awareness or the surface contact stage that varied the competitiveness of the social context.
-Our theorizing, however, suggests that the results from the intergroup contact studies are likely to generalize to those less established relationship stages, with more cooperation leading to a relatively positive link, and more competition leading to a relatively negative link, between familiarity and attraction.
+Our theorizing, however, suggests that the results from the intergroup contact studies are likely to generalize to those less established relationship stages, with the familiarity-attraction link becoming relatively positive with more cooperation and relatively negative with more competition.

 Summary: Stage-general principles.
 In this section, we introduced two principles regarding the familiarity-attraction link that seem likely to apply across the three relationship stages.
-The link becomes increasingly negative, or decreasingly positive, (a) as the target possesses increasingly unappealing rather than appealing qualities and (b) as the context becomes increasingly competitive rather than cooperative.
+The link becomes increasingly negative or decreasingly positive as the target reveals increasingly unappealing qualities and as the context becomes increasingly competitive rather than cooperative.